The New Oil

 Anonymity without Security

-Paying for a product in cash preserves your anonymity - unless the business requires it, you don’t have to give any kind of information at all.
-Yet, you have no security if the seller doesn’t deliver the item, and you have no protection from fraud or anything like that.
+Paying for a product in cash preserves your anonymity, yet, you have no security if the seller doesn’t deliver the item, and you have no protection from fraud or similar concerns that require proof of purchase (beyond a receipt).

 Security & Privacy without Anonymity

-With Signal, because your phone number is required, you can be unmasked by a court order or even a web search depending on the phone number you use.
+Encrypted messaging app Signal requires a phone number, which many countries is tied to your ID.
 However, Signal is renowned for having some of the best security in the world, and the content of your messages and the information you transfer will be protected and controlled even if your identity is not.

 Privacy without Security or Anonymity

-Forgive the crass example, but think of using the restroom when you go camping.
-You can find some bushes to hide behind and that will give you privacy, but have no security or anonymity.
+Forgive the crass example, but if you use the restroom while camping, you will most likely have to settle for finding some bushes to hide behind (depending on where you camp).
+This offers privacy, but no security or anonymity.
 There is nothing to stop anyone from finding you, and if the police decide to ask for ID you have no protection from that request.

 Security with Privacy & Anonymity

-XMPP is a perfect example of this.
-XMPP allows you to sign up without any real information, over a VPN or Tor connection for total anonymity.
+Encrypted messaging app XMPP allows you to sign up without any real information, over a VPN or Tor connection for total anonymity.
 Additionally, the conversations can be protected by OMEMO encryption, meaning the data itself is also secure and private.
-When used properly, this is as closed to perfect as you can get.
+When used properly, this is as close to anonymous as one can be online these days.

 Closing Thoughts